 Buses are a good way of taking in the city.
 Tickets start at €1.50.
 Services start at 4am and end at 10.30pm Monday to Thursday with a night service lasting until 2am (3.30am Friday and Saturday).
 Buses do not run on Sundays.

 Taxi ranks are common place and you can hail a taxi from the side of the road.
 Official taxicab companies are white with green lights on top.
 Private taxi firms exist but note that meters start as soon as the driver picks up the call.

-For some of the best hotel selections, visit our Gay Valencia Hotels page.
+Valencia has an excellent range of hotels to suit all budgets.
+For some of the best Valencia hotels for gay travellers, visit our Gay Valencia Hotels page.

 City of Arts and Science – an impressive modernist building by noted architect Santiago Calatrava.Here you’ll find a planetarium, science museum, an IMAX cinema and more.
 You can take walking tours here.

 Valencia Cathedral (The Seu) – impressive Gothic cathedral that has also collected Renaissance, Baroque and Neo-Classical architectural styles over the centuries.
 You can take a trip up the Micalet Tower for views of the city.

 The Silk Exchange –impressive example of the Valencian-Gothic style of architecture.
 This is a fascinating glimpse into Valencia’s economic history.